Network modelling of yield-stress fluid flow in randomly disordered porous media

 In this Letter, we develop a pore-network model for Herschel-Bulkley flow in two-dimensional disordered porous media.
 The network is closed by a physics-based pressure-flow relation for a converging-diverging throat, with optional wall slip, so that both yielding and post-yield transport emerge directly from the pore-scale fluid mechanics without fitted resistance parameters.
 Comparison against direct numerical simulations shows that the model captures the macroscopic departure from Darcy behaviour through the yielding transition.
 The framework further reveals that near-yield pressure losses are controlled by constriction statistics rather than by an obstacle-scale length: rescaling with the domain-averaged minimum throat width collapses the plastic-dominated response across porosities, identifying the dissipation-relevant geometric scale in this regime.

 We start by considering two-dimensional porous domains of size $L \times L$ formed by the void space between randomly placed, non-overlapping circular obstacles of radius $R$ [see Fig.~\ref{fig:geometrynetwork}(a)].
 Table~\ref{tab:geometric parameters} lists the distinct realisations considered in this study, spanning a range of morphologies and porosities.
+The CT case is used for direct validation against the geometry of \citet{Chaparian-Tammisola:2021}, whereas G1--G3 are smaller domains used for the parametric study of porosity, constriction statistics, and wall slip.
 In addition to the obstacle radius, $R$, and domain size, $L$, each porous medium is characterised by its porosity, $\phi~=~1~-~\pi R^2 N/L^2$, where $N$ denotes the total number of obstacles in the domain.
-This work also introduces the mean minimum pore-throat width, $\bar{h}_{\mathrm{min}}$, as a relevant statistical descriptor of the porous medium.
+We also characterise each network by the distribution of minimum pore-throat half-widths, $h_{\mathrm{min}}$, reporting its mean, $\bar{h}_{\mathrm{min}}$, and standard deviation, $\sigma_{h_{\mathrm{min}}}$ in Table~\ref{tab:geometric parameters}.

 To construct a pore-network representation, we compute the Voronoi tessellation of the obstacle centroids [see Fig.~\ref{fig:geometrynetwork}(b)].
 The Voronoi vertices define pores and the Voronoi edges define throats, yielding a graph $(\mathcal{V},\mathcal{E})$ with set of pores $\mathcal{V}$ and set of throats $\mathcal{E}$.
 Flow is modelled by mass conservation at each pore and a throat pressure-flow law on each edge.
 For pore $i\in\mathcal{V}$,